Tv0123/CSGO-EXTERNAL-CHEAT/README.md

 ## 🗿 Disclaimer
 I am not responsible for anything that happens when you use this software, dont cheat on your main even though this is UD.
-Also **Do not redestribute this cheat as your own or change people for it!**
+Also **Do not redestribute this cheat as your own or charge people for it!**

 ## 🌌 Setup
 - downlaod Latest Version from Releases